GeekyAnts/nativebase-docs/docs/3.1.x/accessibility.md

 title: Accessibility
 ---

-NativeBase comes with the latest accessibility standards out of the box including React Native ARIA and role attributes, focus management, and keyboard navigation.
+NativeBase comes with the latest accessibility standards out of the box including aria and role attributes, focus management, and keyboard navigation.

 ## Accessible Roles